-1. 6 How HIV interacts with the immune system
+1. 6 How does HIV interact with the immune system?

-This is because the cells that the body uses to fight infection are instead used by HIV to reproduce.
+So the immune cells that the body usually uses to fight an infection are instead used by HIV to reproduce (replicate).

-- HIV makes the body produce more CD4 cells to fight this new virus.
+- HIV causes your body to produce more CD4 cells to fight this new infection.

-- These new cells provide more target cells for HIV to infect and reproduce.
+- These new cells provide more cells for HIV to infect and reproduce.

-- The body responds by making even more cells to fight the new virus.
+- The body responds by making even more cells to fight the new virus etc.

-Most people develop immune cells that try to fight HIV.
-These are called HIV-specific CD4 cells (or T4 cells).
+Most people do develop immune cells to fight HIV called HIV-specific CD4 cells (or T4 cells).
 However, these cells get worn out and usually disappear within 6 months.

 HIV then continues infecting other CD4 cells.
-Without treatment, usually over many years, the rest of the immune system is worn down.
+Without HIV treatment, usually over many years, the rest of the immune system gets worn down.

 Active cells with HIV die more quickly than CD4 cells in someone who is HIV negative.
 They live for 1-2 days instead of 3-4 days.
 Infected cells also signal to uninfected cells to die more quickly.
 Therefore, HIV doesn’t need to infect every cell to cause them to die.
 Only 1 in 1000 CD4 cells are likely to have HIV.

 ART blocks HIV from reproducing.
 This returns your immune system back to an almost normal state.